Bell UH-1 Iroquois variants: UH-1A

 The HU-1A (later redesignated the UH-1A) was the first turbine-equipped U.S. helicopter to go into production, and production models first entered service with the 101st Airborne Division at Fort Campbell, Kentucky, the 82nd Airborne Division and the 57th Medical Detachment.
-Although they were intended for evaluation only, the Army quickly pressed them into operational service and Hueys with the 57th Medical Detachment arrived in Vietnam in March 1962.
+Although they were intended for evaluation only, the Army quickly pressed them into operational service and Hueys with the 57th Medical Detachment arrived in South Vietnam in March 1962.

 The helicopter was originally designated the HU-1A, which is where it received its nickname - "Huey."
 The official U.S. Army designation Iroquois (Army helicopters are traditionally given Native American names) was almost never used in practice.

 Fourteen of the original order of UH-1As were designated as TH-1A which were used for crew training and a single aircraft was redesignated XH-1A for grenade launcher testing in 1960.

 The first UH-1As to arrive in Vietnam after the 57th Medical Detachment were with a new test unit, the US Army's Utility Tactical Transport Company (UTTCO).
 UTTCO had 20 "Alpha" Hueys and deployed to Vietnam in the fall of 1962.
 These aircraft were used as armed escorts to the existing H-21 Shawnees and H-34 Choctaws troop carriers.

 In use the UH-1A proved under-powered with their Lycoming T53-L-1 powerplants of just 860 shp and indicated the need for improved follow-on models of the Huey.